mimoduo/mimogear/docs/postcss/components.md

 ##Logo

-The logo component is an anchor used for your site's logo.
+The logo component is your site's logo combined with a link.
 The default setup includes the logo as a svg symbol.
-However, it can also be used in conjunction with an img element or a background image.
-The site logo label indicating the name of the site is visually hidden but visible to screen readers.
-This prevents the text from getting in the way of the logo's dimensions.
+It can also be used in conjunction with an img element or a background image.
 The following example creates a flexible background based logo given a max-width and height.

 **Background Based Logo**